vyash0007/DRAPELY.ai/COMPLETE_GUIDE.md

-# Complete Project Guide - File & Folder Explanation
+# DRAPELY.ai Complete Project Guide - File & Folder Explanation

-This document explains **every file and folder** in the project, what it does, and how to use it.
+This document explains **every file and folder** in the DRAPELY.ai project, what it does, and how to use it.

 ---